how can i do seo on my website 2018

 stevejobsquote

-Inevitably, one day the cheap website owner will want more traffic and will think they have to venture down the SEM path.
-Unfortunately, SEM alone is rarely a successful long-term strategy.
-There's no doubt, if you're a large company with a huge marketing budget then expensive SEM will definitely help attract eyes - but for most small businesses, you can't afford to do this long-term.
+Inevitably, one day the cheap website owner will want more traffic and think they need to invest in SEM.
+But SEM alone is rarely a successful long-term strategy.
+If you’re a large company with a huge marketing budget, expensive SEM can help attract eyes – but for most small businesses, it’s not sustainable.

-If people can find your website without an ad, that's better than the alternative, right?
+If people can find your website without an ad, that’s better than the alternative.

-No amount of SEM is going to improve the SEO of a poorly designed website.
-If somebody offers you SEM without a strategy, you are effectively just handing over your hard-earned $.
-Google uses over 200 algorithms to determine search results, and while they'll happily take your $ and your ads will be seen, as soon as the ads stop, with poor SEO so will exposure.
+No amount of SEM will improve the SEO of a poorly designed website.
+If someone offers you SEM without a strategy, you’re effectively just handing over your hard-earned money.
+Google uses over 200 algorithms to determine search results.
+While they’ll happily take your money and show your ads, as soon as the ads stop, so does your exposure – unless your SEO is solid.

-The good news is, SEO isn't that hard, particularly if it's done when the site is first built.
-We have a bunch of client sites that successfully appear on Google when they're searched, and they haven't spent a cent on SEM.
+The good news is, SEO isn’t that hard, especially if it’s built into the site from the beginning.
+We have plenty of client sites that rank well on Google without spending a cent on SEM.

-Each page can be appropriately tagged for search engine indexing, and once the site has a few other features included such as an SSL certificate, site map, some Google tweaks and a bunch of other bits and pieces, you're well on the way to good SEO.
+Each page can be appropriately tagged for indexing, and once the site includes features like an SSL certificate, a site map, some Google tweaks and a few other essentials, you’re well on your way